cbkinor/ASP-NET-CORE-VS-2017-MAC/README.md

 ## Description

-_This tutorial creates a movie web app using asp.net core, sqlLite, Entity Framework, Migrations and Scaffolding using Visual Studio 2017 Community for mac._
+_Thought I would do a quickie tutorial to check and see if there were any issues.
+The tutorial went smooth as silk.
+This tutorial creates a movie web app using asp.net core, sqlLite, Entity Framework, Migrations and Scaffolding using Visual Studio 2017 Community for mac._

 ## Setup/Installation Requirements
 *_Clone the repository._